- Taxes and tax rates

 Note: The Discount, Amount, Sub Total and Total will be calculated and updated by Avalara only after you save the transaction.
 So, you may not be able to see the discount amount in the item table immediately.

-Integration with Avalara can be disabled anytime by going to Settings - Taxes and clicking on the settings icon next to your credentials.
+Integration with Avalara can be disabled anytime by going to Settings > Taxes & Compliance > Taxes and clicking on the Gear icon next to your credentials.

 Integration can be disabled at the following levels,

 Disable Address Verification - Address of your contacts will not be verified by Avalara to ensure accurate tax rates.